apache/celix/documents/getting_started/creating_a_simple_bundle.md

 For Apache Celix see [Building And Installing](../building/README.md)

 ## Installing Eclipse CDT
 Download the latest eclipse CDT at [http://www.eclipse.org](http://www.eclipse.org) and install it on your system.
-For more information on how the install eclipse on your system consult the eclipse documentation.
+For more information on how to install eclipse on your system consult the eclipse documentation.
 For this getting started guide the luna version of eclipse was used ([linux](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/luna/R/eclipse-cpp-luna-R-linux-gtk-x86_64.tar.gz) [mac](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/luna/R/eclipse-cpp-luna-R-macosx-cocoa-x86_64.tar.gz)).

 ## Apache Celix Bundle project
 Now that Apache Celix and Eclipse is installed, we are ready to create a new Apache Celix Bundle project.